inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

    :end-at: vlanId
    :language: ini

-It is set to use the real Ethernet interface (eth0) for sending packets.
+The tunnel/virtual interface is set to use the real Ethernet interface (eth0) for sending packets.
 The :par:`protocol` parameter selects that the tunnel should connect to the 802.1q protocol module via a socket.
 Finally, the VLAN ID is specified; vlan request tags are inserted by the tunnel to outgoing packets (the 802.1q module adds the VLAN tags with the specified VLAN ID when the packets get to it).

 ..
 VLAN tags with the specified VLAN ID are added later by the 8021q module.